eduardoalg1/base-server-advanced/README.md

 EXAMPLE SERVER INITIALIZATION

+This base server uses typescript and can be build in docker.

 -- DEV MODE --
+- Docker
-- if you want to run watching changes use export  APP_ENV=dev && docker-compose up in this particular case the .env file has the APP_ENV var set as dev by default.
+  if you want to run watching changes use export  APP_ENV=dev && docker-compose up in this particular case the .env file has the APP_ENV var set as dev by default.
 If you have this set you can only run docker-compose-up
+- Normal Execution
+  yarn dev

 -- PROD MODE --
 - to run the server in a production environment you need to run APP_ENV=prod && docker-compose up